Miraz: Character

-Miraz seeks to remove all sense of enchantment from nature — swords and battles are what are real for Miraz, not talking animals and trees — and by removing enchantment he seeks also to remove all sense of nature's sanctity.
+Miraz seeks to remove all sense of enchantment from natureswords and battles are what are real for Miraz, not talking animals and treesand by removing enchantment he seeks also to remove all sense of nature's sanctity.
 For in disenchanting and desanctifying the earth and its creatures, he will be more justified in exploiting it.

 Significance

 The relationship between Miraz and his nephew, Prince Caspian, resembles that of Claudius and Hamlet in Shakespeare's play Hamlet, as well as Pelias and Jason from Greek mythology.

-In a Christianity Today opinion piece published in 2008, Devin Brown noted that Miraz was "aloof and emotionally distant" like Lewis' own father.
+In a Christianity Today opinion piece published in 2008, Devin Brown noted that Miraz was "aloof and emotionally distant" like Lewis's own father.
 This theme is explored in more detail in Chandler Hanton's dissertation, The Tragedy of Caspian: C. S. Lewis and His Trauma.